Wills & Estate Planning

 The reason?
 People fail to meet with an experienced lawyer to both perform and document appropriate estate planning.

-• appoint an executor
+• appointing an executor

-• appoint a guardian for minor children
+• appointing a guardian for minor children

-• give to charity
+• giving to charity

-• accomplish tax planning objectives
+• accomplishing tax planning objectives

 Download our Estate Planning Questionnaire as a PDF